-The Magic Sleepsuit is a patented swaddle transition product designed for back sleeping in a crib.
+The Magic Sleepsuit is a patented swaddle transition product designed for back sleeping in a crib in a room at the recommended temperature for babies.
 It provides babies with a cozy, secure feeling and helps muffle their reflexive startles to aid in their sleep.
 The Magic Sleepsuit prevents the need for loose blankets like other wearable blankets on the market, such as sleepsacks and sleeping bags, but additionally provides a contained and secure feeling that is soothing and facilitates sleep by helping to muffle the twitches and involuntary movements that can wake a baby prematurely.
 It allows babies to sleep better on their back for longer periods of time.
 The Magic Sleepsuit was created by a mother of four who is also a pediatric physical therapist.

 How do I use the Magic Sleepsuit?

 The Magic Sleepsuit is designed to be used in the crib for back sleeping only, the recommended position for sleep to reduce the risk of SIDS.
+It should be used in a room at the recommended temperature for babies.
 It is not recommended for co-sleeping, in the Rock N Play, in the DockATot, or with any positioners.
 You use the Magic Sleepsuit the same way you would a traditional sleeper.
 You simply place the baby in the suit and zip it up.
 Depending on the room temperature and the heat regulation of the baby, you can place the baby in the suit with a diaper only, a cotton onesie, or in a traditional cotton one piece sleeper.
-We recommend no more than one layer of cotton for breathability.
+We recommend no more than one layer of light cotton for breathability.
 The Magic Sleepsuit is constructed with two zippers to allow easy placement of the baby in the suit and easy diaper changes.
-The feet and hands are open for play and ventilation.
-It is up to the parent or caregiver to monitor the baby in the Magic Sleepsuit and determine an appropriate room temperature.
+The feet and hands are open for movement and ventilation.
+Like with any baby sleep product, it is up to the parent or caregiver to monitor the baby in the Magic Sleepsuit and make sure the baby's room is at the recommended room temperature for babies.
 They are responsible to make sure that the baby does not overheat.
 Please see the Safety page for links to websites with information on safe sleep tips for babies.

 Why and when should I use the Magic Sleepsuit?